mits-gossau/web-components-toolbox/README.md

 - vscode extensions: es6-string-html & es6-string-css

 TODO:
-- [ ] Reduce emotion-picture settings in variablesCustom.css and make more correct by default
 - [ ] redo header and navigation /\drem/, then eliminate all rem values
 - [ ] Template.html api call to fetch page content for previews
 - [ ] new flex-box wrapper: flex-grow (flex: 1) wrapper with empty children to simulate instead of o-wrapper width approach